The Weight of No-Hitters and the Value of Near Misses

 The Significance of Unrecorded Drama

 No-hitter near misses do not appear in official records, yet they are deeply etched in fans' memories.
 While NPB's official website lists completed no-hitters, near misses are not systematically documented.
-In recent years, the growth of data-driven baseball sites has made it possible to search for games where pitchers held opponents hitless into the eighth inning or later, leading to the rediscovery of forgotten dramatic moments.
+Since the 2010s, the growth of data-driven baseball sites has made it possible to search for games where pitchers held opponents hitless into the eighth inning or later, leading to the rediscovery of forgotten dramatic moments.
 For fans who witnessed a near miss in person, the experience is often more unforgettable than a completed no-hitter.
 The expression on a pitcher's face after losing a perfect game, the interview where the batter who broke it up describes his mixed emotions, and the collective sigh from the stands all speak to the profound depth of baseball.
 It is this unrecorded history that represents one of professional baseball's greatest appeals.